funnyleap/constellation-solidity/README.md

 ## 2. About the protocol

-Horizon is a DEFI protocol aimed at simplifying access to the Web3 ecosystem, primarily for people with middle to low income, making the process safer, more transparent, and auditable.
-With the imminent advancement of Tokenized Assets, we go further by implementing a logic that allows these Assets to be used as collateral for withdrawing the value of the acquired Consórcio Title.
+Horizon is a DEFI protocol aimed at simplifying access to the Web3 ecosystem, primarily for people with middle to low-income, making the process safer, more transparent, and auditable.
+With the imminent advancement of Tokenized Assets, we go further by implementing a logic that allows these Assets to be used as collateral for withdrawing the value of the acquired _Consórcio_ Title.
 To make this possible and to enable its use in various regions of the planet, in addition to the reliability of the Chainlink tools that will be used, the main barrier that needs to be overcome is the onboarding process, which until recently was restrictive due to the limited options of available Wallets.
 Today, we have a great ally in ERC-4337.
 And this is the first step towards changing the lives of many people
 </br>

 # How does it works